tedbeast/Java/README.md

 # Core Language Repo
 Hello!

 This repository is intended to help you learn some topics of our core language (java).
-This style of repo grew from my desire for you all to improve at your own pace and skill level.
-You should be able to complete the problems of the Basic section before moving on to the Core section, and you should be able to complete the Core section before proceeding to the Challenges or Advanced section.
-It's fine to skip sections if they are too trivial for you.
+This style of repo grew from attempts for you all to improve at your own pace and skill level.
+It is organized into chapters, which are groupings of a few core-language concepts and some puzzles which you will solve.
+I can not control how much you look up on your own, but use good sense: for language-specific details (eg how do strings work?), looking up info is obviously encouraged.
+For logic puzzles (eg how do I reverse a string?), you have much more to gain from taking the time to think through the problems yourself.

-The repo contains:
-* A programming basics package (if needed)
-* A core language package (which should be completed week 1-2)
-* A fileIO package (which you should try after you gain some familiarity with Java)
-* An advanced java package (which you should consider trying sometime after week 2)
-* A coding challenges package (which should be worked on continuously throughout the training)
+If you haven't had much experience beforehand, you may find that programming is a tricky thing in that reading articles and watching videos doesn't guarantee that you'll get any better at programming (especially with coding challenges).
+For this reason, the repo is structured such that everyone has a place where they can start with problems they understand, and everyone should have enough content to cover for them to proceed at a steady pace.

-Every section will contain a readme on how to approach the problems within.
+Every section will contain a brief readme explaining the problems contained.

-## Test driven develpment
+## Test driven development
 The repository is structured around TDD (test-driven-development), which is a real practice that companies follow, if they have the resources to spare.
 This means that we write the tests for our code **before** the implementations.
 On a difficult project, this leads to a smooth development process where progress is easily measured, which is great for businesses.

 In order to write tests, here I have written junit tests for you in a test class in each challenge's package. **You can and should read the tests, but you should not modify the tests in any way.**